DBS Land and Pidemco Land merged to form CapitaLand Limited.

-With a global presence extending into more than 25 countries across the Americas, Asia Pacific, Europe and the Middle East, our story is one of success that spans over 30 years in the serviced residence business.
+With a global presence extending into more than 30 countries across the Americas, Asia Pacific, Europe, the Middle East and Africa, our story is one of success that spans over 30 years in the serviced residence business.

 Ascott launched new Tujia Somerset brand of serviced residences catered for the booming segment of middle class travellers in China.